The way you charge your jet ski battery is very simple and not too different if you were charging a battery in a car.

 How to Charge a Jet Ski Battery

 To charge a jet ski battery, it’s important you connect the positive charger cable first and then the negative cable.
-When disconnecting the battery from the charger, you must do the negative cable first and then positive.
+When disconnecting the battery from the charger, you must do the negative cable first and then the positive.
 Doing it in this order cuts down on sparks and protects the sensitive computer components better.

 To get a proper charge on your jet ski battery, it’s best you take it out of the jet ski and store it somewhere dry.
 Charging a battery in the jet ski is not ideal and not safe.